exy02/AirMap/README.md

 AirMap is a data mapper powered by Airtable.
 Easily keep track of data dictionaries, sources, columns (and their validations), and how you map your data.

 ### Benefits
-* When you update your master data mappings in Airtable, AirMap automatically updates your Python processes to match what you have in the cloud!
+* Update master data mappings in Airtable, AirMap wil automatically update your Python processes to match what you have in the cloud!
 * Airtable centralizes all information about the data you work with, everything you need in one place.
 * No need to send static documents back and forth, easily collaborate with others via Airtables cloud/desktop interfaces.
 * Quickly manage, control, and share your data mappings, validations, and data dictionaries.
+<br></br>

 Check out the [Airtable base here](https://airtable.com/invite/l?inviteId=invv5f5IxclJ7Vwf4&inviteToken=bcafba33dd092dc86a67450487ab4e32a6a8d434291321777b4e4d369fdff1e9&utm_source=email) to get an idea of how the data information is organized.
+<br></br>

 ## Examples: